Central churchmanship: History

 The term came into use in the late nineteenth century when traditional high churchmen decided to distance themselves from Anglo-Catholicism that came out of the Oxford Movement.
-With the Oxford Movement being even "higher" than them they first called themselves "Old High Church", but after failing to stop the rise of Anglo-Catholicism they adopted the Center position.
+With the Oxford Movement having become much "higher" than them, they first called themselves "Old High Church", but after failing to stop the rise of Anglo-Catholicism, adopted the Center position.

-F. A. Iremonger places William Temple among this group emphasizing that Temple had a firm hold on the articles of the historic creeds and a conviction that what is best in each school of thought within the church is worth conserving.
+F.A.
+Iremonger places William Temple among this group, emphasizing that Temple had a firm hold on the articles of the historic Creeds and a conviction that what is best in each school of thought within the Church is worth conserving.

 Perhaps the best-known exponent of the central churchman position in the twentieth century was Geoffrey Francis Fisher, Archbishop of Canterbury from 1945 to 1961.
 Other English bishops, including Robert Stopford, Henry Montgomery Campbell, and Mervyn Haigh also favored a central churchmanship approach, as a way of defusing tensions within their dioceses, and as a way of promoting a so-called "brand image" for the Church of England.

-Since the 1970s central churchmanship as a distinct school of thought and practice within the Church of England has been in decline.
-This is partly due to the closure or merger of some theological colleges that used to favor the Central position—namely, Wells Theological College, Lincoln Theological College, and Tenbury Wells—and a drift towards theological liberalism, or Affirming Catholicism in others.
+Since the 1970s, central churchmanship as a distinct school of thought and practice within the Church of England has been in decline.
+This is partly due to the closure or merger of some theological colleges that used to favor the central position—namely, Wells Theological College, Lincoln Theological College, and Tenbury Wells—and a drift towards theological liberalism, or Affirming Catholicism in others.

-Difference with "Broad Church"
+Difference with the "Broad Church"

-Traditionally "broad church" was called Latitudinarianism which supported a broad-based (sensu lato, with "laxitude") Anglicanism where many views were allowed.
-At the time, this position was referred to as an aspect of low church (in contrast to the high church position, of which the center church is an aspect of).
-While always officially opposed by the Anglican church, the latitudinarian philosophy was, nevertheless, fairly dominant in 18th-century England.
+Traditionally, Broad church was called Latitudinarianism, which supported a broad-based (sensu lato, with "laxitude") Anglicanism tolerant of (indeed, indifferent to) a spectrum of theology and practice.
+At the time, this position was referred to as a feature of a segment within the Low church (in contrast to the High church position, from which the Central church stance stems).
+While always formally/officially opposed by the Anglican church, the latitudinarian orientation was, nevertheless, fairly dominant in 18th-century England.

-In modern American Episcopal Church usage it is used to refer to this same tendency which flourished well into the 19th century; however, with the decline of central church views in the Episcopal Church, it has been used sometimes as a synonym for central churchmanship in the USA.
+In modern American Episcopal Church (TEC) usage, broad church is used to refer to this same tendency of tolerance (or theological indifference) which flourished well into the 19th century; however, with the decline of central church views in TEC, it has at times become used (incorrectly) as a synonym for central churchmanship in the U.S.

-Whereas those of Center churchmanship were tightly bound, and believed others should be as well, to the doctrine of the prayer book rubrics which they did not deviate from in either Anglo-Catholic or Low Church directions.
-Avoiding the extremes of either "Papist or Puritan" in favour of the uniformity of the center.
-They were also generally theologically conservative, whereas the Broad Church tended more towards Liberal Christianity.
+Central churchmen, however, did not regard themselves as Broad churchmen.
+They conformed loyally, and believed other Anglicans should as well, to the doctrine and rubrics of the Book of Common Prayer (the Prayer Book), which they did not deviate from in either Anglo-Catholic or Low church directions.
+They sought to avoid what they considered to be the extremes of either "Papist or Puritan," in favour of the uniformity of the 'center'.
+Not theologically indifferent, they held to a traditional understanding of Christian faith, the Creeds, and the Prayer Book, whereas the Broad church tended doctrinally more towards Liberal Christianity.